 Articles and artwork like these are only possible through your contributions.
 Please donate today to sustain the wellbeing of artists, writers, healers, and LGBTQ2IA+ people of color.

 You can also support our team by picking up

 Most of the image is white.
 A brown-skinned femme is pressed against the bottom of the image, face turned towards the camera.
 Only the top half of the person appears in the photo.
 Face pensive, eyes closed, they are wearing a long-sleeved black turtleneck, an intricate gold bangle, a couple rings, and a leopard print hijab.

-Seynabou (Nanette) Thiam is an African queer artist living in D.C. after 27 years of hopping around the globe.
-Photography, writing, painting and henna tattooing are a few of her loves.
-She is also an energetic healer and loves to read the tarot for herself and others.
-See her artwork at @negrotesque and @twocameracats on Instagram.
+Zayn Thiam is an African queer artist living in D.C. after 27 years of hopping around the globe.
+Photography, writing, painting and henna tattooing are a few of their loves.
+They are also an energetic healer and loves to read the tarot for themself and others.
+See their artwork at @negrotesque and @twocameracats on Instagram.

 About Shivani Seth:

 Shivani is a queer 2nd generation Punjabi American living in the Midwest.
 Her work includes queer and diverse fiction, teaching allyship, combating mental health stigma in POC spaces and living in recovery.
 Her writing, updates and other ramblings can be seen on Twitter, Facebook and Medium.